planttheidea/crio/README.md

 * Chrome
 * Firefox
 * Edge
-* IE11
+* IE9

-This is only because of the youth of the project, as the intended support should include Safari, Opera, and IE versions back to 9.
-Theoretically all of these browsers should work out of the box, I just have not verified it.
-Please report any issues that you encounter.

 #### Performance

 There has been a lot of performance tuning (and hopefully more to come), however because new objects are being instantiated with each creation then inevitably things will be slower than the native methods.
 Additionally, because objects are frozen upon creation, the only way to produce a new object is to clone the existing object, so doing a bunch of assignment operations in a loop can add up.
-We're still talking milliseconds here (and [it probably won't be noticeable to you anyway](https://blog.getify.com/sanity-check-object-creation-performance/)), but who knows ... maybe 51ms to create an array of 1000 unique objects is way too slow for your application.
+We're still talking milliseconds here, and [it probably won't be noticeable to you anyway](https://blog.getify.com/sanity-check-object-creation-performance/)).

 Basically, if you're noticing a perceivable slowdown, check the implementation method.
 The majority of processing time is spent in the construction of the CrioArray / CrioObject, so optimizing for that will keep things performant.

-A silly and unrealistic example that micro-optimizers love to use:
+An unrealistic example that micro-optimizers love to use:

 ```javascript